erwan2212/mft-parse/README.md

 Some notes/thoughts:<br>
 <br>
 If the MFT is <b>fragmented</b>, you will need to backup it with extents-win64 like this: extents-win64.exe c:\$mft mft.dmp<br>
-Name the file mft.dmp and place it at the root of the drive you want to analyse.<br>
+Then use the --mft_filename parameter to dump the mft.<br>
 You can also backup a fragmented mft the followong way : mft-win32.exe --drive=c: --filter=$mft --first_record=0 --last_record=15 --dr --dr_backup<br>
 <br>
 Both <b>MBR</b> and <b>GPT</b> partitions are supported.<br>